$ cd fundamentals-of-devops

 You usually can’t connect to the servers directly (e.g. via SSH), which can make debugging difficult.

-Serverless often struggles with cold starts, where on the first run, or the first run after a period of idleness, the serverless provider needs to download and boot up your deployment package, which can add as much as several seconds of overhead.
-For some use cases, such as responding to live HTTP requests, a delay of several seconds is unacceptably slow.
+Serverless often struggles with cold starts, where on the first run, the first run after a period of idleness, or the first run after a significant burst in traffic, the serverless provider needs to download and boot up your deployment package, which can add as much as several seconds of overhead.
+For some use cases, such as responding to live HTTP requests, this is unacceptably slow.

 Use cases such as database connection pools and WebSockets are typically more complicated with FaaS.
 For example, with AWS Lambda, if you want a database connection pool, you have to use a separate service called Amazon RDS Proxy.

 The FaaS model of serverless first became prominent in 2015 with the release of AWS Lambda.
-It quickly grew in popularity, and since then, other cloud providers have released their own FaaS offerings, such as GCP Cloud Functions and Azure serverless.
+It quickly grew in popularity, and since then, other cloud providers have released their own FaaS offerings, such as GCP Cloud Functions and Azure serverless (full list).
 In fact, serverless has become so popular, that these days, the term is being applied not only to FaaS, but other models, too:

 A number of cloud providers these days allow you to run containers without having to manage the servers or clusters under the hood.
 For example, AWS Fargate lets you use Amazon EKS or Amazon ECS without having to manage the control plane or worker nodes yourself.
 Combining containers with serverless helps work around some of the limitations of FaaS: e.g., you can have long-running containers, which avoids issues with cold starts and long-running connections.
-Also, containers give you greater portability than serverless, as serverless depends on provider-specific deployment packages.
-However, containers are typically larger and container orchestration tools tend to be slower, so you nullify some of the speed benefits, and long-running containers nullify the scale-to-zero benefits.
+Also, containers give you greater portability than FaaS, as FaaS depends on provider-specific deployment packages.
+However, containers are typically larger and container orchestration tools tend to be slower to scale and deploy, so you nullify some of the speed benefits, and long-running containers nullify the scale-to-zero benefits.

 To get a feel for serverless, let’s try out what is arguably the most popular approach, which is AWS Lambda and FaaS.
-First, you’re going to deploy a Lambda function that can respond with "Hello, World!", and second, you’ll deploy API Gateway to trigger the Lambda function when HTTP requests come in.
+First, you’re going to deploy a Lambda function that can respond with "Hello, World!", and second, you’ll deploy a Lambda function URL to trigger the Lambda function when HTTP requests come in.

 The blog post series’s sample code repo includes a module called lambda